patherlkd/DFT-polymer-colloid/README.md

 # DFT-polymer-colloid
 Density Functional Theory Code for a polymer film + colloids.
-This modelling code was used to generate the data in "Crowding-induced phase separation of nuclear transport receptors in FG nucleoporin assemblies" available here https://www.biorxiv.org/content/10.1101/2021.07.24.453634v1.
+This modelling code was used to generate the data in "Crowding-induced phase separation of nuclear transport receptors in FG nucleoporin assemblies" that is published in eLife available here https://elifesciences.org/articles/72627.

 Any questions please send an email to luke.davis.16@ucl.ac.uk.